 Once you know what steps you take, you can start removing elements of the lens to reach to the iris diaphragm, and then remove it.

 Alternatively, you can just wing it and improvise, without the help of manual or guide.
-This obviously comes with some more risk.
-Make sure that if you go this route you keep track of what you are doing.
+Needless to say, this comes with more risk.
+Make sure that if you go this route, you keep track of what you are doing.
 That way you can put the lens back together correctly at the end.

 Cleaning the oil from the aperture blades